Skip to content

 Executive Assistant to the CEO

 Chipo Nhema has been working in the private sector for many years in management and performance management roles.
 Born and raised in Nairobi, Kenya, she came to Canada to pursue a Business Degree from Acadia University.
 She later went on to obtain a certificate in Human Resource Management from Saint Mary’s University.
-She recently joined BBI as Rustum Southwell’s Executive Assistant and HR Advisor.
+She joins BBI as Matthew Martell’s Executive Assistant and HR Advisor.

 She is passionate about Diversity and Inclusion and has held several roles while on the board of the TD Insurance Visible Minority Committee.